SiMoG97/Foodeals/README.md

 # Foodeals
+Learining Project.
-i built this project when i was just started to learn coding . the files are a mess
+I built this project in the early days. the files are a mess